 Lydia

-Lydia Name Origin and Meaning
+Lydia Name Origin & Meaning

 Greek Origin

 Lydia is a name that originates from the Greek word “Λυδία” or “ludia”.
 It was given to women who hailed from the Lydia region in modern-day Western Turkey.
-The name has since spread and is now used worldwide.
+The name has since spread & is now used worldwide.

 Meaning in Greek

 The name Lydia comes from the Greek word “ludia”, whiich means “beautiful one” or “noble one”.
-The name has a strong and positive connotation, indicating that the person who bears it is someone of high esteem.
+The name has a strong & positive connotation, indicating that the person who bears it is someone of high esteem.

 Feminine Aspect